anetobradley/energy_flex/02-EnergyModel/01_Base_Posterior_Sampling/ReadMe.md

 2. Assign typology labels to individual households in NEED dataset;
 3. Convert NEED energy consumption to energy intensity using floor area categories;
 4. Access EPCs for Local Authority of interest using API;
-5.
+5. Assign NEED Age Banding to EPC instances;
-6. Go through the entire table updating values based on the lookup dictionary;
+6. Assign typology labels to individual households in EPC data;
 7. Pass the processed NEED and EPC dataframes to RStan.

 ## 3. Categorising Household Typologies

 > A feature of this model is that it accounts for heterogeneity across typologies of household (e.g. 2000s Flat vs. 1930s Semi-dettached house).
-To do this requires categorising
+To do this requires categorising instances in the EPC and NEED data according to the house type and age.

 ### 3.1.
 Standardise the Age Bands